- Services for Business

 Urgent treatment is essential in the event of a stroke, and survival rates can depend on the rate at which this treatment is received.
 However, medical professionals can make mistakes and treatment can be delayed.

 If you or a loved one have suffered due to stroke misdiagnosis, you could be entitled to claim compensation.
-Our team of medical negligence solicitors has years of experience in dealing with sensitive cases such as these, and are best placed to offer support and guidance at this time.
+Our team of medical negligence solicitors have many years' experience in dealing with sensitive cases such as these, and are best placed to offer support and guidance at this time.

 A stroke happens when the blood supply to the brain is cut off, denying it of essential nutrients and oxygen.
 The longer this supply is interrupted, the more serious the impact can be, possibly resulting in a disability, brain injury, or death.

 If a medical professional fails to identify the warning signs of a stroke, the effects can be life-changing, while the most severe cases can be fatal.
 It is likely that a stroke misdiagnosis will impact the whole family, and not just the victim, meaning this time can be difficult for a number of people.

 It is also important to consider that other related conditions are commonly misdiagnosed, such as a transient ischaemic attack, which results in a temporary interruption to the supply of blood to the brain, causing a “mini-stroke”.
 This should be treated very seriously, as it could be a warning of an oncoming stroke.